ransurf/lyt-quartz/content/notes/The Riddle of Two Paths (kit).md

 One twin troll only tells lies.
 The other twin troll only tells the truth.
 And you don't know which twin troll is which!

-Even worse...to figure out which path leads to Happiness, *You can only ask one of the trolls, one question.*
+Even worse…to figure out which path leads to Happiness, *You can only ask one of the trolls, one question.*

 (After that, they'll just ignore you and eat more rabbit.)